You are here

 The Ela Lemelbaum Scholarship provides financial support to Columbia Business School students from Israel.
 The scholarship is awarded with special consideration given to students living in Israel or those who have studied at the Interdisciplinary Center (IDC) in Herzliya, Israel.

-The Ela Lemelbaum Scholarship, a US $15,000 award, partially covers tuition costs for one year and is renewable for the second year of study provided strong academic standards are achieved.
+The Ela Lemelbaum Scholarship fully covers tuition for one year and is renewable for the second year of study provided strong academic standards are achieved.
 Students under consideration for the Lemelbaum Scholarship may be contacted to submit additional materials.

 Project Charity Trust Fellowship

 The Project Charity Trust (PCT) Fellowship Program provides financial assistance to admitted Columbia Business School students from the European Union.
 Assistance is awarded to students who have not only demonstrated past success in academic and professional endeavors but also a significant commitment to philanthropy.
 The PCT Fellowship aims to create a community of people dedicated to improving the lives of others.
 Special consideration is giving to those students who are pursuing career plans in Europe.
 This fellowship is funded by PCT, a charitable trust under the law of England and Wales, and is administered jointly by Columbia Business School and the PCT Fellowship Committee.

 The PCT Fellowship covers partial tuition for one year and is renewable for the recipient’s second year of study provided strong academic standards are achieved.
 European Union citizens are eligible for the PCT Fellowship.